-There is significantly more detail on these weapons in the Human Rights Watch report Attacks on Ghouta (caution: disturbing images) published earlier this month.
+There is significantly more detail on these weapons in the Human Rights Watch report Attacks on Ghouta (caution: disturbing images) published last September.

 The expert blogger Brown Moses has also extensively chronicled the use of the 330mm calibre weapon on his blog.

 More on the evidence - this time the medical analysis which again shows that victims were exposed to the nerve agent sarin.

 So in summary the UN inspectors conclude that chemical weapons were used on a relatively large scale.
 There has been a whole series of earlier incidents where their use was alleged but these have not been investigated in this kind of detail.

 There is much detailed information on the inspectors' findings in the various appendices to the report.